Brandon Lowe Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- He has gone deep in 18.8% of his games this year, and 4.7% of his trips to the plate.
+- He has homered in 14 games this season (20.0%), leaving the park in 5% of his chances at the plate.

-- In 21 games this season (30.4%), Lowe has picked up an RBI, and in 13 of those games (18.8%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- Lowe has picked up an RBI in 31.4% of his games this year, with more than one RBI in 20.0% of his games.
+He has also produced three or more runs in five contests.

-- He has scored a run in 23 games this season, with multiple runs eight times.
+- In 34.3% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (11.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.